Ranthambore National Park — location and key facts

 • Advance Booking: Up to 90 days in advance

 • Tatkal (Emergency) Booking: Opens 7 days before visit date at 11:00 AM IST.
-Full gypsy reservations only and comes with premium rates.
+Full gypsy reservations only.

 • Premium Tatkal (Extra Emergency) Booking: Opens 3 days before at 10:00 AM and 6:00 PM IST.
-For shared reservations and with premium rates.
+For shared reservations.

 • Current Day (Morning): Book at least one day prior.